SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 ### A quick sidebar: Why I love VS Code

-Since I wasn't using Visual Studio, I was prepared to use the command line to create the Azure functions project, and wrote up a few sections on it.
+Since I wasn't using Visual Studio, I was prepared to use the command line to create the Azure Functions project, and wrote up a few sections on it.
 However, halfway through that, I discovered there's an [Azure Functions extension](vscode:extension/ms-azuretools.vscode-azurefunctions) which makes the whole process quick and easy directly from within VS Code.
 Beautiful.

 ### Creating an Azure Function project using the extension